 The second council session convened on the afternoon of August 29, the day before the first scheduled performance.
-Mayor Donnelly informed the council members that the city had two options - it could either allow Blood, Sweat and Tears to perform subject to the prohibition against rock music, or cancel the concert altogether.
+Mayor Donnelly informed the council members that the city had two options-it could either allow Blood, Sweat and Tears to perform subject to the prohibition against rock music, or cancel the concert altogether.
 Although the city solicitor advocated the first alternative and advised that cancellation would be unlawful, id., at 478, the council did not offer the first option to respondent.
 Instead, one of the council members inquired whether all provisions of the contract had been fulfilled.
-The city manager, who had just returned from the concert site, reported that the wiring-together of the spectator seats was not fully completed by 3:00 p.m., and that the auxiliary electric generator was not in place.
+The city manager, who had just returned from the concert site, reported that the wiring-together of the spectator seats was not fully completed by 3 p. m., and that the auxiliary electric generator was not in place.
 Under the contract, respondent had agreed to fulfill these two conditions as part of the overall safety procedures.
 App.
+28.4 The

-28.4 The council then voted to cancel the contract because respondent had not "lived up to all phases" of the agreement.
-R.A., vol. IV, p.
+4 Testimony at the trial indicated that in fact substantial compliance had been achieved.
+R. A. 101-102, 136-137, 141-142, 201.
+The director of the Rhode Island Department of Natural Resources, who also visited the site on Friday afternoon, stated that respondent's preparations were satisfactory for health and safety purposes.
+Id., at 159.
+He said that he informed the city manager that the criticisms offered were "picayune," id., at 157 (although this characterization, upon objection, was stricken by the trial judge, ibid.), and "frivolous," id., at 179.
+The director offered council then voted to cancel the contract because respondent had not "lived up to all phases" of the agreement.
+R. A., vol. IV, p.
 10. The council offered respondent a new contract for the same dates, specifically excluding Blood, Sweat and Tears.
 Respondent, however, indicated that it would take legal action if the original contract was not honored.
-R.A.
-96, 202; vol. IV, p.
-11. After the meeting adjourned at 9:30 p.m., the decision to revoke respondent's license was broadcast extensively over the local media.
-R.A.
-97, 204.
+R. A. 96, 202; vol. IV, p.
+11. After the meeting adjourned at 9:30 p. m., the decision to revoke respondent's license was broadcast extensively over the local media.
+R. A. 97, 204.

 On Saturday morning, August 30, respondent obtained in state court a restraining order enjoining the mayor, the city council, and the city from interfering with the performance of the concerts.
-The two-day event, including the appearance of Blood, Sweat and Tears, took place without incident.
-Fewer than half
+The 2-day event, including the appearance of Blood, Sweat and Tears, took place without incident.
+Fewer than half the available tickets were sold.